YS8610/ServerClient/README.md

 # ServerClient
 Server/Client Java which serves only 1 client at any time due to blocking IO.
 Client can end connection by typing close<br>
-Server will send a random text from cookies.txt in the root directory when client send "get-cookies
+Server will send a random text from cookies.txt in the root directory when client send `get-cookies`

 ## Default setting
 Default port for server is 3000.<br>